Trust10 trail runs frequently asked questions

 - If our route has extended running on public highways

-- If navigation or terrain is perceived to be difficult, or if weather is extreme.
+- If navigation or terrain is perceived to be difficult

-This will be highlighted via the property information of that Trust10, allowing you as a parent or guardian to make an improved decision regarding the suitability of the event for your child.
+This will be highlighted via the property information of that Trust10 event, allowing you as a parent or guardian to make an improved decision regarding the suitability of the event for your child.
 If you are unsure please contact the property directly and they will be able to advise.

 Can you run with a buggy?

 Runners with buggies may be allowed if the site is suitable.
-A route description should be available for all, and buggy runners are advised to review this prior to the event.
+A route description should be available for all runs and buggy runners are advised to review this prior to the event.

 Can I bring my dog?

-Runners should check with the property they would like to run at if dogs are allowed.
-This is a local decision often based on livestock around the route, which may change at points during the year.
-A pre event briefing will include presence of livestock on route.
+Runners should check with the relevant property if dogs are allowed at the Trust10 events.
+This is a local decision often based on livestock around the route, which may change at various points of the year.
+A pre-event briefing will include an indication of the presence of livestock on the route.

-All runners, spectators and other walkers with dogs should keep their dogs on leads at all time.
+All runners, spectators and other walkers with dogs should keep their dogs on a lead at all times.